Ministry of Racial Justice & Reconciliation (MRJR)

 mission of the Ministry of Racial Justice & Reconciliation at Bethany.

 Who We Are

 The Ministry of Racial Justice and Reconciliation is an initiative across all Bethany Community Church campuses in the greater Seattle area.
 The work of MRJR has been growing for over four years.
-Each campus has their own MRJR team that is part of the church-wide ministry, whose leaders from all campuses meet together quarterly.
+Each campus has its own MRJR team that is part of the church-wide ministry, whose leaders from all campuses meet quarterly.

 We believe all people are created in the image of God and we need to embrace and lift up different experiences, perspectives, approaches, and expressions of God's image to get the fullest understanding of God.

 Racial injustice has a long evil history in the U.S. and the Church has been complicit.
 We must not be complacent in the face of racial injustice that continues in America.
 We believe Christ is calling us to bear witness to racial injustice and step into the difficult work toward healing and reconciliation.

 The MRJR team at Bethany North works with church leadership and staff to 1) educate ourselves and the church body, 2) seek justice and reconciliation within the church by supporting staff and congregants of color and identifying and dismantling unjust structures within the church, and 3) seek justice and reconciliation outside the church in the community around us.